cloudmesh-deprecated/cloudmesh-iu/README.md

 ```

 This gives you an interactive allocation in which you can start
 `jupyterlab` in the background.
-Next start in a new terminal `jupyterlab` with
+Next start in a new terminal
+`jupyterlab` with

 ```bash
 $ cms iu lab
 ```

-To connect to it open in a new terminal a port that forwards to the jupyterlab instance
+To connect to it open in a new terminal a port that forwards to the
+jupyterlab instance:

 ```bash
 $ cms iu port
 ```

-Finally you can say in a terminal on your local machine
+Finally, you can say in a terminal on your local machine:

 ```bash
 $ cms iu view
 ```

-If you qan to kill the jupyter lab, please use
+If you can to kill the jupyterlab, please use:

 ```bash
 $ cms iu kill